telerik/ajax-docs/api/server/Telerik.Web.UI/RadMultiSelect.md

 ###  MinLength `Double`

 The minimum number of characters the user must type before a search is performed.
-Set to higher value than 1 if the search could match a lot of items.
+Set to a higher value if the search could match a lot of items.
+A zero value means that a request will be made as soon as the user focuses the widget.

 ###  NoDataTemplate `String`